dhsaudgsagdas/Omni/README.md

 ## License

-TitanBot is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+Omni is released under the MIT License.

 ## Thank You